solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/Before the HOL - Migrate and modernize case for Linux and OSS DB to Azure.md

     ![Login page](images/2022-11-21-22-54-53.png "Login page")

-    > **Note**: The first time you login to the web application, it will prompt to change the Admin password.
+    > **Note**: The first time you login to the web application, it will prompt you to change the Admin password.
 A recommended password to change it to is `demo!pass123` so it's easily remembered for the lab.

 At this point, things are ready for you to go through the Hands-on lab.